florin-vasiliu/ETL_Project/README.md

 3) We selected 6 out of the total 21 columns from the restaurant data and renamed some of the columns.

+## LOAD PROCESS:
+Our final process was to load the cleaned data into Postgres by creating the schema utilizing the Quick Database Diagrams as depicted below.